 This article includes some common questions about analytics on Vimeo.
 For an overview of the available analytics, check out this article.

-How long will it take for my analytics to show up after switching from Basic to Plus, Pro, Business, or Premium?
+How long will it take for my analytics to show up after switching from Basic to a paid membership?

-When you switch from Basic to Plus, Pro, Business, or Premium, you’ll get access to our full suite of video analytics right away, but it will take some time for our robots to prepare your impressions count.
+When you switch from Basic to Plus or higher, you’ll get access to our full suite of video analytics right away, but it will take some time for our robots to prepare your impressions count.
 This process should take about a day — just enough time to go out and shoot yet another video.

 Can I export my analytics?